 If you have one or more of these symptoms, medical advice is clear: you must self-isolate for at least 10 days.
 Anyone else in your household must also self-isolate for 10 days from when you started having symptoms.

-- If your test is positive - you must complete the remainder of your 10-day self-isolation at your term-time residence.
+If your test is positive - you must complete the remainder of your 10-day self-isolation at your term-time residence.
 Anyone who you live with must also complete self-isolation for 10 days from when you started having symptoms.
 If you don’t adhere to this, you will be risking the health and safety of others and putting the college at risk of a potential outbreak and stricter regulations.

 The following information has been taken from gov.uk/coronavirus.